zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Hello everyone my name is .. and I'm the creator of fivestars.blog.

-^In my website I take deep dives into inner workings and behind the scenes of what is Swift and iOS development today.
+^On my website I take deep dives into inner workings and behind the scenes of what is Swift and iOS development today.

-^However, in this talk I'd like to take a different approach, and instead, I'm happy to share with you some of the lessons I've learned during the past three years of transitioning while building and shipping SwiftUI apps.
-From the perspective of a UIKit and AppKit developer.
+^However, in this talk I'd like to take a different approach, and instead, I'm happy to share with you some of the lessons I've learned during the past three years of building and shipping SwiftUI apps coming from a UIKit/AppKit developer background.

 ^Let's get started!